Welcome!

 “After a wish turns 12-year-old Josh into a 30-year-old man, he heads to New York City and gets a low-level job at a Toy Company.
 A chance encounter with the owner of the company leads to a promotion testing new toys.
 Soon a fellow employee takes a romantic interest in Josh.
 However, the pressure of living as an adult begins to overwhelm him, and he longs to return to his simple, former life as a boy.”

-The system of logic in Big is that Hank's character (Josh) still has the mind and brain development of a 12-year-old.
-Therefore, that system would come unhinged if suddenly he was perfectly capable of driving a car - no, because that is not part of his 12-year-old logic.
+The system of logic in Big is that Hank's character (Josh) makes a wish and suddenly becomes "big" - he grows into the body of a 30-year-old but he still has the mind and brain development of a 12-year-old.
+Therefore, that system of logic is a 12-year-old walking around in a man's body.
+The suspension of disbelief, however, would come unhinged if he was suddenly capable of driving a car or doing complex accounting, because that is not part of his 12-year-old character's brain

 THE KEY: The logic system and rules of the world are established in the setup.